 We’ll also spend some time in Byron Bay.
 This little hippie/surf town is a draw for tourists as it’s supposedly too adorable to handle.
 I can’t wait to immerse myself in the laid-back beach vibes!

 Days 4-5: Gold Coast

 Queensland’s famous Gold Coast is a hot spot for visitors, but to be honest, this destination is fairly mainstream.
 Instead, we’ve decided to head inland to the Tweed Valley to stay in a mountain homestead.

-I’m looking forward to seeing the local wildlife (hopefully some wallabies!), maybe visiting a nearby waterfall or a vista point, and generally relaxing in the Australian countryside.
+I’m looking forward to seeing the local wildlife (hopefully some kangaroos!), maybe visiting a nearby waterfall or a vista point, and generally relaxing in the Australian countryside.

 Days 6-7: Sunshine Coast

 After the Gold Coast, we’ll head straight on up to the Sunshine Coast (or “Sunny Coast” as it’s known to us Aussies).
 This destination has some of the best beaches around, and it lives up to its reputation with plenty of days filled with sunshine.

-Our plan is to stay somewhere near Maroochydore.
-We might rent a BBQ Pontoon for a day on the river, maybe do some surf lessons, and possibly visit the Glasshouse Mountains on a day trip if we can gather the energy to leave the relaxing oceanside.
+Our plan is to stay somewhere near Maroochydore or Noosa.
+We might spend some time on the river, maybe do some surf lessons, and possibly do a day trip if we can gather the energy to leave the relaxing oceanside.